H-IAAC/sumo_data_synthesis/README.md

 `pathGeneratorOSM.ipynb` is the main project notebook.
 It is used to generate routines for students using LLAMA (this is why you need a Groq key).
 Firstly, the `FOLDER_NAME` variable must be changed to the name of the desired map folder.
 Furthermore, to change the student information to generate the routines, it's necessary to change the `student_info` variable with the desired description.

-The routine is going to be generated based on the `places` dictionary, which should contain the names of the university institutes and tags for the other activities, these tags must exist in the OSM tags for **amenities**, **leisure** or **shop** (more about this at https://wiki.openstreetmap.org/wiki).
+The routine is going to be generated based on the `places` dictionary, which should contain the names of the university institutes and tags for the other activities, these tags must exist in the OSM tags for **amenities**, **leisure** or **shop** (more about this at https://wiki.openstreetmap.org/wiki/Key:shop, https://wiki.openstreetmap.org/wiki/Category:Amenities and https://wiki.openstreetmap.org/wiki/Key:leisure).
 The LLM is going to generate a general routine with places like 'supermarket' or 'restaurant' and the OSM API is used to look for the closest places matching the tag.

 Following this, random trips are going to be generated to fill the simulation.
 The `rand_trips` variable must be set to either 'None' or 'randtrips.trips.xml'.
 If set to None, the random trips generated will not get alternative routes (significantly faster).
 If set to 'randtrips.trips.xml', all the random trips will have their alternative routes calculated (significantly slower).
 The trips generated using the LLM are always going to have their alternative routes calculated.